chrisbobbe/jekyll-theme-prologue/README.md

 Add a photo avatar to your project, then set `avatar: path/to/your/avatar.jpg` in _config.yml; for example, `avatar: assets/images/avatar.jpg`.
 48x48 pixels works best.

 Set a cover photo in any of the sections by adding `cover-photo: path/to/photo.jpg` and `cover-photo-alt: some alt text` to the section's frontmatter.
-(Don't forget the alt text for screen readers and SEO.)
+(Don't forget the alt text for screen readers; it won't work without it.)

 **The following instructions are unique to this single-page theme.
-Jekyll does not support multiple layout-formatted content sections per page, and the theme provides a workaround.**
+Jekyll does not support multiple layout-formatted content sections per page, and this theme is a good workaround.**

 You don't need to use Jekyll's hardcoded support for `_pages` or `_posts`, and layouts aren't provided for them.
 If you want to customize the templates, go to `_layouts/home.html` and `_includes/section.html` provided with the theme, but this isn't necessary.